omarreis/FlapLabel/README.md

 Each FlapLabel uses one charset.
 One charset can be used by multiple FlapLabels.

+The default behaviour for a FlapLabel characters is to change in sequence until the target character is reached.
+But you can set the display to Go Direct, without showing all characters ( see example)

 * Add a TFlapCharSet to your form ( ex: FlapCharSet1 ) - Charset contains an image with the character set to be used by FlapLabels.
 Plates are not rendered as text.
 They are extracted from the charset image, so you can add symbols or icons to your charset (see below)